lite-xl/lite-xl-ide/README.md

 * Allows watching variables by hovering over the appropriate symbol during debugging.
 * Allows traversing the callstack when stopped.
 * Allow to run debugged program with shell-like argument list.
+* Allows watching variables by adding them to a watchlist.
+* Allow clicking on the debugger status to change it (running -> break, inactive -> start, stopped -> continue).

 #### TODO

-* Allows watching variables by adding them to a watchlist.
 * Allows adding hovered watched to watchlist with right click context menu.
-* Make windows look nicer.
-* Allow clicking on the debugger status to change it (running -> break, inactive -> start, stopped -> continue).

 ### LSP